Citation, DOI, disclosures and article data

-Ultrasound has 45% sensitivity, 78% specificity, and 88% accuracy for localisation of an undescended testis and is more accurate than clinical examination 4,5.
+Ultrasound has 45% sensitivity, 78% specificity, and 88% accuracy for localization of undescended testis and is more accurate than clinical examination 4,5.

-- lack of a testicle in the scrotal sac
+- lack of a testis in the scrotal sac

-- the undescended testis is homogeneously hypoechoic ovoid structure, similar to contralateral testis, with an echogenic mediastinum teste
+- the undescended testis is a homogeneously hypoechoic ovoid structure, similar to the contralateral testis, with an echogenic mediastinum testis

-- the ectopic testis may be high up in scrotum or within inguinal canal (39%)
+- the ectopic testis may be high up in the scrotum or within the inguinal canal (39%)

 - ultrasound is limited in intra-abdominal, pelvic or retroperitoneal/ectopic testes (20%)

-- ultrasound is also inconclusive in evaluation of atrophic testis (41%), where it is difficult to differentiate from lymph nodes or pars infravaginalis gubernacula 1
+- ultrasound is also inconclusive in evaluation of the atrophic testis (41%), where it is difficult to differentiate from lymph nodes or the pars infravaginalis gubernaculi 1

-MRI is the best cross-sectional modality to assess crypto-orchidism (replacing CT scan).
+MRI is the best cross-sectional modality to assess crypto-orchidism (replacing CT).
 It has a higher sensitivity than ultrasound (~90%) and a higher specificity (100%) 6.

-Coronal T1W images can show gubernaculum testes and spermatic cord, which can be followed to locate the undescended testes.
-Also, ectopic pelvic or retroperitoneal location of testes can be identified.
-Diffusion-weighted MRI shows markedly hyperintense testes, and helps to differentiate it from surrounding structures 2.
+Coronal T1W images can show the gubernaculum testes and spermatic cord, which can be followed to locate the undescended testes.
+Also, an ectopic pelvic or retroperitoneal location of testes can be identified.
+Diffusion-weighted MRI shows the normal testes as markedly hyperintense structures, differentiating them from surrounding structures 2.

 Treatment and prognosis

-Orchiopexy is the preferred mode of management in case of viable testes high-up in scrotum or within inguinal canal / abdomen.
+Orchiopexy is the preferred mode of management in case of viable testes high-up in the scrotum or within inguinal canal/abdomen.
 It is performed after 1 year of age since the testes may descend without intervention.

-With cryptorchidism there is 32x increased risk of developing a testicular germ cell tumour, with an incidence of 1 in 2000 (higher in bilateral cases, and in abdominal cryptorchidism) 7.
-The effect of surgical correction decreasing the risk of malignancy is controversial but it does allow for easier examination 7, and hopefully earlier detection.
+With cryptorchidism, there is a 32x increased risk of developing a testicular germ cell tumor, with an incidence of 1 in 2000 (higher in bilateral cases, and in abdominal cryptorchidism) 7.
+The effect of surgical correction, decreasing the risk of malignancy is controversial but it does allow for easier examination 7, and - hopefully - earlier detection.

 An exaggerated cremasteric reflex can simulate cryptorchidism.